'Guardians', 'Maleficent' drive Disney's revenue higher

 The drop in operating income at cable networks likely drove Disney shares lower, said Gabelli & Company analyst Brett Harriss, who rates Disney a "hold."
 "Cable networks were a little weak," he said.

-Harriss said he expected ESPN would make up for the higher programming costs in future quarters through higher fees from affiliates.
+Harriss said he expected ESPN would make up for the higher programing costs in future quarters through higher fees from affiliates.

 Revenue in Disney's Media Networks, home to Disney channels, ESPN and ABC, rose 5.5 percent due to higher broadcasting revenue from shows such as "Shark Tank" and "America's Funniest Home Videos."